Biography of Jane Austen

 Jane Austen was the second daughter of the Reverend George Austen and his wife Cassandra in a family of seven children.

-1790: Begins writing stories at home to entertain her family, culminating in the burlesque novel “Love and Friendship”.
+1790: Jane begins writing stories at home to entertain her family, culminating in the burlesque novel “Love and Friendship”.

-1795-97: Jane Austen Writes the first versions of “Northanger Abbey”, “Sense and Sensibility” and “Pride and Prejudice”.
+1795-97: She writes the first versions of “Northanger Abbey”, “Sense and Sensibility” and “Pride and Prejudice”.

 1797: The original version of “Pride and Prejudice” called “First Impressions” is rejected by a publisher in London.